jaredpalmer/formik/docs/src/pages/docs/api/formik.md

 ### `initialTouched?: FormikTouched<Values>`

-Initial visitied fields of the form, Formik will make these values available to render methods component as `touched`.
+Initial visited fields of the form, Formik will make these values available to render methods component as `touched`.

 Note: `initialTouched` is not available to the higher-order component `withFormik`, use